-Despite the decline in macroscopic social studies on industrialisation since early 2000s, there has been a growing literature on microscopic changes in various work/occupational dimensions in Malaysia including work ethics/values, occupational decision making, work motivation, job satisfaction, job performance, organisational commitment, work-life balance/conflict, among others.
-Most of these recent studies are cross-sectional studies set in industrial, healthcare, business, education, and public service organisations aiming at addressing organisational and workers' psychological issues.
-Therefore, these studies take work in its current state for granted without taking into the account of the process of industrialisation and social changes discussed above.
-This trend is probably one of the reasons why there are very limited recent studies investigating the influences of industrialisation (including industrialisation during IR3.0 and IR4.0) upon contemporary Malaysian society.
+Despite the decline in macroscopic social studies on industrialisation since the early 2000s, there has been a growing literature on microscopic changes in various work/occupational dimensions in Malaysia including work ethics/values, occupational decision-making, work motivation, job satisfaction, job performance, organisational commitment, work-life balance/conflict, among others.
+Most of these recent studies are cross-sectional studies set in industrial, healthcare, business, education and public service organisations aiming at addressing organisational and workers' psychological issues.
+Therefore, these studies take work in its current state for granted without taking into account the process of industrialisation and social changes discussed above.
+This trend is probably one of the reasons why there are very limited recent studies investigating the influences of industrialisation (including industrialisation during IR3.0 and IR4.0) on contemporary Malaysian society.

 These microscopic studies have undeniably shed light on how workers experience work in contemporary Malaysian society and they can serve as basis for future studies during the IR4.0 occupational transition.
-However, to better prepare and guide the country's technological upgrading, human capital development and organisational planning as Malaysia enters the age of IR4.0, macroscopic industrial, social, and occupational studies need to be done as soon as possible.
-First and foremost, we need to analyse the current state of technology infrastructure, industrial activities, and organisational structure and operations within the three characteristics of Malaysia industry to guide policies and the reprogramming of these characteristics to meet the IR4.0 technological and corresponding social changes discussed in the first section.
+However, to better prepare and guide the country's technological upgrading, human capital development, and organisational planning as Malaysia enters the age of IR4.0, macroscopic industrial, social and occupational studies need to be done as soon as possible.
+First and foremost, we need to analyse the current state of technology infrastructure, industrial activities and organisational structure and operations within the three characteristics of Malaysia's industry to guide policies and the reprogramming of these characteristics to meet the IR4.0 technological and corresponding social changes discussed in the first section.
 However, as demonstrated in the challenges discussed above, these analyses cannot be done in silos, they need to take into consideration the dynamic interactions between respective policies and reprogramming, and the shifting workforce structure and GPNs.

-Within the scope of this overview, several potential work/occupation related research questions that stand out are: What kind of workforce, skills and training/retraining are required for technological upgrading and how to effect these workforce changes?
-How to settle the excess low-skilled migrant workers when industry move up the value chain?
-How to sustain the employment opportunities of middle-skilled workers amidst the technological unemployment and workforce polarisation?
+Within the scope of this overview, several potential work/occupation-related research questions that stand out are:

+- 1. What kind of workforce, skills and training/retraining are required for technological upgrading, and how to affect these workforce changes? - 2.
+How to settle the excess low-skilled migrant workers when the industry moves up the value chain? - 3.
+How to sustain the employment opportunities of middle-skilled workers amidst technological unemployment and workforce polarisation? - 4.
 What kind of occupational and retraining programmes are required to ensure the reemployment of displaced middle-skilled workers to avoid depressed wages and risk losing the middle class?

-How to ensure a virtuous circle of employment or at least to make up for those that will be lost during the technological change?
+- 5. How to improve workers' digital competency and bridge the digital divide? - 6.
+How to ensure a virtuous circle of employment or at least make up for those that will be lost during the technological change?